-Two new series includes: White Light and Photo Spray.
-Photo Spray, utilizes photo inks from inkjet printer cartridges and inkjet papers designed for photographic reproductions.
+Photo Spray is a body of work that utilizes photo inks from spent inkjet printer cartridges on inkjet papers designed for photographic reproductions.
 The resultant images are formed by a hybrid application of standard inkjet printing along with hand-applied airbrushing.
-While not a photograph, these works are photographic in makeup.
-The works, made with photographic materials but created with more painterly techniques, seek to complicate the relationship between photography and other media.
+While technically not a photograph, these works are photographic in makeup.
+These works are made with photographic materials are infused with more painterly techniques and seek to complicate the relationship between photography and painting.

-Whereas most of Nick's work investigates accumulations of material, White Light involves an accumulation of images.
-In these photos, Nick takes many photographs while layering Post-It notes on top of one another.
-These are timed exposures of 30 seconds and the work hearkens Man Ray and Laszlo Moholy-Nagy.
+Whereas most of Nick's work investigates accumulations of material, White Light is more of an accumulation of images.
+In these photos, Albertson takes many photographs while layering Post-It notes on top of one another.
+These are timed exposures of 30 seconds and the work hearkens masters Man Ray and Laszlo Moholy-Nagy.

-His work has been exhibited in Chicago, Portland, Seattle, New York and internationally at the Pingyao International Photo Festival and Spokojna Gallery in Warsaw, Poland.
+Nick Albertson's work has been exhibited in Chicago, Portland, Seattle, New York and internationally at the Pingyao International Photo Festival and Spokojna Gallery in Warsaw, Poland.
 In 2014, The Center for Photography at Woodstock mounted Albertson’s first institutional solo show: One Hundred Count and at The SFO Museum in San Francisco in 2017-18.
-Nick received a BA from Bard College (2006) and an MFA from Columbia College Chicago (2013).
-Nick currently lives and works in Chicago.

 For more information, please email firstname.lastname@example.org or call 773-206-7354